GRANT-SUPPORTED TRAINING

 IMPORTANT: Once you sign up for a class, your attendance is a mandatory requirement of the grant that makes this program possible.
 If you sign up, but don’t show up, for class, we will not receive grant funds.
 Therefore, only sign up if you are committed to attending.
 Please be respectful of this policy so that we may continue to offer these training opportunities to others.

 CANCELLATION POLICY: If I am unable to attend the class I registered for, I must notify the College in writing to cbt@ccm.edu at no less than three (3) business days prior to the class date to cancel my attendance.
-I understand that if I do not cancel within this timeframe, my employer will incur a late fee.
+I understand that if I do not cancel within this timeframe, my employer may incur a late fee.
 I understand that I have the option to send an eligible participant to attend the class in my place.
 I will contact the College at cbt@ccm.edu with the replacement person’s contact information no less than 48 hours before the class date.
 Please be aware that a business day is considered Monday through Friday.
 It does not include weekends or holidays.